Bodhi Temple, Sagittarius

 Claire made himself at home, strolling in and inspecting the room before walking right out onto the balcony that opened up at the side of the far wall.
 Olive rolled his eyes and followed him outside.

 The moon was still beating down harsh in the night sky, revealing the mountain range’s ruts and cliff faces in startling detail just as the sun would.

-“You know, I never really wanted to be involved with politics,” Claire said suddenly when Olive fell into place beside him.
+“You know, I never really wanted to be involved with politics,” Claire said when Olive fell into place beside him.
 His gaze was fixated on some far point beyond the tips of the mountains.
 “Never really wanted to be a prince either, but you can’t choose what you’re born as.”

 Olive glanced at him unimpressed.
 “Wow.
 Your life sounds awful.”

 “I know how that sounds.”
 Claire chuckled.
 “A lot of people would kill to be where I’m at.”

 Definitely.
 Olive knew people probably thought similarly about himself.

 “Good to know you’re at least a little self-aware,” Olive muttered.
 “Is that what you’re here to talk about?
 The monks would be better therapists than me.”

 “No… that’s not it.
 I could tell that you were nervous about my aunt,” Claire replied.
 “She told you she was a saint candidate, didn’t she?”